sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Inheritance

 An Entity may extend another Entity.
 A ValueObject may extend another ValueObject.
-Inheritance is not supported for BasicType.
-By default JOINED inheritance strategy is used, i.e. fields that are specific to a subclass are mapped to a separate table than the fields that are common to the parent class.
+Inheritance is not supported for `BasicType`.
+By default `JOINED` inheritance strategy is used, i.e. fields that are specific to a subclass are mapped to a separate table than the fields that are common to the parent class.

 ~~~
 abstract Entity Project {